Journal of Surveying Engineering

-The Journal of Surveying Engineering is a quarterly peer-reviewed scientific journal published by the American Society of Civil Engineers.
+The Journal of Surveying Engineering is a quarterly peer-reviewed scientific journal published by the American Society of Civil Engineers (ASCE).
 It covers traditional areas of surveying and mapping, as well as new developments such as satellite positioning and navigation, computer applications, and digital mapping.
 It was established in 1956 (when ASCE Transactions was split into 12 technical journals).

 Abstracting and indexing

 The journal abstracted and indexed in the Emerging Sources Citation Index and Scopus.